spacepy/dbprocessing/docs/scripts.rst

 -----------
 .. program:: DBRunner.py

-Used to demo run codes for certain dates out of the database.
-This primarily used in testing can also be used to reprocess files as needed
+Directly execute codes in the database.
+Although primarily used in testing, this can also be used to reprocess files as needed, or to execute codes with no input products.

 As is typical, processes for which there are no input files for a date will not be run.
 However, if a process has no input *products*, dates specified